TrueSparrowSystems/UniCache/README.md

 - **consistentBehavior**: This field is required to create cache instance key.

 #### Memcache Config Strategy
-Following is the memcache engine config strategy to be used in initializing PLG Works Cache.
+Following is the memcache engine config strategy to be used in initializing UniCache.
 ```js
 const configStrategy = {
   cache: {